Can You Ship Cars?

 At The Delivery

 Have your movers provide you with a tracking method for your shipment.
-Mostly the GPS tracker will be used.
-In this case, you may need to log on to their website, track from your mobile device, or email your transporter.
+The GPS tracker will be used mainly.
+In this case, you may need to log on to their website, track your shipment from your mobile device, or email your transporter.

 Once your company arrives, inspect it again.
-Make sure that you agree with the inspection report before signing it.
-If you do not, this is an important point to make a damage claim.
+Before signing the inspection report, make sure that you agree with the inspection report before signing it.
+If you do not, this is a crucial point to consider when making a damage claim.

 Can you ship cars?
 Hopefully, you can do so now.
-Although the shipping process is complicated, an experienced company will guide you through if you need help, feel free to contact us.
+Although the shipping process is complicated, an experienced company can guide you through it.
+If you need help, feel free to contact us.